kostantinos-papadamou/pseudoscience-paper/README.md

 unzip wiki-news-300d-1M.vec.zip
 ```

 ### 1.2.2.
+Create MongoDB Collections

+1. Create a MongoDB database called: ```youtube_pseudoscience_dataset``` either using Robo3T GUI or from the terminal.

-Create the following MongoDB Collections:
+2. Create the following MongoDB collections under the ```youtube_pseudoscience_dataset``` database that you just created:
 - ```groundtruth_videos```
 - ```groundtruth_videos_comments```
 - ```groundtruth_videos_transcripts```

-** If you are using our <a href="https://zenodo.org/record/4558469#.YDfBCmr7Rqs">dataset</a> please make sure that you create the appropriate MongoDB collections and import the data in each collection.
+**Note:** If you are using our <a href="https://zenodo.org/record/4558469#.YDfBCmr7Rqs">dataset</a> please make sure that you create the appropriate MongoDB collections and import the data in each collection.